tapebrief

 Answers to last quarter's watch list

 Whether Q4 Adjusted EBITDA hits the top of $2.41B–$2.51B.
-Adjusted EBITDA came in at $2.487B — at the high end of the range and +35% YoY, at the top of the 31–36% guided growth band.
-Margin on gross bookings set a new record at 4.6%.
-Status: Resolved positively.
-The watch shifts to the Q1 guide, which steps sequential dollar EBITDA down.
+Came in at $2.49B — at the top of the dollar range and +35% YoY, at the top of the 31–36% growth guide.
+Both the dollar guide and the growth guide were beat.

 Resolved positively